 You can’t help someone who doesn’t want to get helped.

-Let's try to dig deeper and understand what the author means by that.
+Let’s dig deeper and understand what the author means by that.

 What does ‘help’ mean here?

-Since this book is about spiritual progress, I'm assuming the author isn't talking about helping with materialistic needs like food, money, etc.
+Since this book is about spiritual progress, I’m assuming the author isn’t talking about helping with worldly needs like food, money, etc.

-The real help is when you help someone become strong enough so that he could not only help himself but also others.
+The real help is when you help someone become strong enough to help not only himself but also others.

 That’s only possible through knowledge, and later, understanding.

-You can teach a person something if he doesn't realize the value of what he is being taught.
+You can’t teach a person something if he doesn’t realize the value of what he is being taught.